roeeash/Compilation_Tests/test_folder_proj1/README.txt

 Welcome to tester file made by Roee Ashkenazi

-VERY IMPORTANT: Before using the files:
+VERY IMPORTANT: Before using the file in NOVA:

-1. Make sure you know the root username
+1. Clone Compilation_Tests AND your ex1 folder

-2. Make sure the ex1 folder is in the following directory
+2. Copy them to the same parent folder in nova

-/home/your-root-username/Desktop/compilation/ex1